SuprabhaPanigrahi/Marmeto_Task/README.md

 Overview

-1.An interactive bundle builder interface that allows users to:
+An interactive bundle builder interface that allows users to:

-2. Select products to create custom bundles
+1. Select products to create custom bundles

-3. Track bundle progress with visual indicators
+2. Track bundle progress with visual indicators

-4. View dynamic discount calculations
+3. View dynamic discount calculations

-5. Manage quantities of selected items
+4. Manage quantities of selected items

-6. Responsive design for all device sizes
+5. Responsive design for all device sizes

 ---